Revitalize Classroom Libraries for Digital Natives

 4. Capture attention with social media — sort of

-Download Tech Tools for Schools' Facebook template or use Classtools' "Fakebook" or "Twister" accounts to bring new life to biographies or a character study.
+Download Tech Tools for Schools' Facebook template or use "Twister" account to bring new life to biographies or a character study.
 After reading, "reward" readers with time to create profiles, post, or tweet from the perspective of their favorite character or biography subject.
-And check out "Fakebook: 90 Second Video Tutorial" from History Teacher on Vimeo.

 *Need more inspiration?
 Listen to a book talk podcast from New Zealand's Pt.
 England school.
 This school, in a low socio-economic area, gets high praise around the world for using technology to get kids excited about literacy.